Autumn Term 2

 - inspired by others’ success

 We have continued to focus on wellbeing this half term with daily check ins and lots of time for talk.
 We have lots of different ways for the children to communicate privately how they are feeling and to ask for time to talk if they need it.
-Here are a couple of examples below.

 As well as having time to talk, the children have spent time reflecting on what they are proud of this half term.
 Some children shared these and we had lots of different areas of school discussed which was great to see.
 Some children were proud of how they had coped moving into Year 6 and starting the Year 6 curriculum, others were proud of their progress in lessons or how they had played with other children and tried new activities at play time.
 Some children talked about how they were proud of their home learning or how they had worked on their personal Investors in Pupils targets.